ysfkel/martian-protocol-substrate/README.md

 #
 Inspired by the Substrate Democracy Pallet .
-This this is a protocol which aims to provide decnralized communities for projects governence This project is a work in progress .
+This this is a protocol which aims to provide decenralized communities for projects governence and related activities
-The following Pallets are currently in development
+This project is a work in progress (readme will be updated) The following Pallets are currently in development

 ## Collective